 Flex definition and flex parent definition tag and property Description tag: Required. <internalname></internalname> The name of the asset; this is a required value for all asset types.
-Flex definition property: and flex parent definition names are postinternainame limited to 64 characters and they cannot contain spaces. tag: Optional. <internaldescription></internaldescription> The description of the use or function of property: the asset. postinternaldescription tag: Optional.
-For flex definitions only. <renderid></renderid> The ID of the Template asset that is to be property: created with this flex definition. postrenderid tag: Optional.
-For flex parent definitions only. <parentselectstyle></parentselectstyle> Defines how flex parents are to be property: using the definition. postparentselectstyle This property/tag represents the Parent Select Style field in the New and Edit parent definition forms.
+Flex definition and flex parent definition names are limited to 64 characters and they cannot contain spaces. property: postinternalname tag: Optional. <internaldescription></internaldescription> The description of the use or function of property: the asset. postinternaldescription tag: Optional.
+For flex definitions only. <renderid></renderid> The ID of the Template asset that is to be property: assigned to all the flex assets that are created with this flex definition. postrenderid tag: Optional.
+For flex parent definitions only. <parentselectstyle></parentselectstyle> Defines how flex parents are to be selected when a user creates a flex asset using the definition. property: postparentselectstyle This property/tag represents the Parent Select Style field in the New and Edit parent definition forms.
 When using the tag in the source file, the options are treepick and selectboxes.

 The next four tags and properties perform the same function as the buttons and fields in the Product Parent Definition section on the New and Edit forms for parent definitions and flex definitions.
-See "Step 4: (Optional) Create Flex Filter Assets" on page 333 and "Step 5: Create Flex Definition Assets" on page 337.
+See "Step 5: (Optional) Create Flex Filter Assets" on page 338 and "Step 7: Create Flex Definition Assets" on page 342.